Summarizing Data

 pdarray.any(axis=None, keepdims=False)[source]

-Return True iff any element of the array evaluates to True.
+Return True iff any element of the array along the given axis evaluates to True.

 Return type: